microsoftgraph/msgraph-training-dataconnect/Lab.md

-# Using Microsoft Graph Data Connect to Analyze to Find Subject Matter Experts
+# Using Microsoft Graph data connect to analyze emails to find subject matter experts

-In this lab you will leverage Graph Data Connect to analyze emails from an organization in Office 365 to find subject matter experts on specific topics.
+In this lab, you will use Microsoft Graph data connect to analyze emails from an organization in Office 365 to find subject matter experts on specific topics.

 ## In this lab